RECENT COMICS: I have had a piece published online here by The Melbourne City of Literature organisation as part of their ‘Reading Victoria’ project:

-I have been making comics since 1990 when my friend Tolley and I collaborated on a comedy adventure comic series set in Melbourne.
-Since then I have made many comic books, online and in print, solo and in collaboration.
+I have been making comics since 1990 when my friend Tolley and I collaborated on a comedy adventure comic series set in Melbourne called Yell Ole!
+Since then I have made numerous comic books, online and in print, solo and in collaboration.

 From 1997 to 2009 I edited and published the giant romance comics anthology Tango.
 In 2009 the Australian book publisher Allen and Unwin published The Tango Collection, selecting work from the first eight issues.
-In 2017 Tango will be the subject of a display within the State Library of Victoria’s exhibition about the history of the book, ‘The Mirror of the World’.
+Until October 2018, Tango is the subject of a display within the State Library of Victoria’s exhibition about the history of the book, ‘The Mirror of the World’.

 below: the statue of Burke and Wills, in its old spot on Spring Street, commenting on the fortunes of the great and the good of Marvellous Melbourne, who are inside the Princess Theatre on the night of 3 March 1888 watching a production of Gounod’s opera Faust.